TakeShape Tutorials (6 Part Series)

 We can also explore the pictures, videos, and other assets by clicking on the “Asset Library” at the top of the navigation bar.
 We can upload more assets by simply dragging from the desktop, or clicking “Upload” in the top right.

 We have a good looking site, so let’s let the world see it.
 TakeShape can deploy your site to Amazon S3, Google Cloud Storage, FTP, and Netlify.
 For this example, we will deploy to Netlify using one-click integration.
 Let’s navigate to the drop-down at your project name in the top left → “Static Site” → “New Static Site” in the top right.
 Here we can link our TakeShape project to Netlify.

 Check out your awesome Site!

 Now that the template is up and running, it’s time to customize.
 Let’s clone the Github repository so we can personalize it!

 npx tsg initand follow the command prompts to set up communication between your local environment and TakeShape.

 npm startto start the server.
 It will run on http://localhost:5000 by default.

 Now we can make plenty of customizations to make use of this template.
-To save room, I want to remove the project images from the homepage.
+I want to increase the number of previewed articles on the homepage from 3 to 5.
 We can easily mockup how this will look in the

 npx tsg deployto deploy your changes to the site hosted on Netlify.